LLNL/conduit/src/docs/sphinx/tutorial_python_basics.rst

 Differences between C++ and Python APIs
 ----------------------------------------

-In Python, Node objects are referenced counted containers that hold C++ Node pointers.
+In Python, Node objects are referenced-counted containers that hold C++ Node pointers.
+This provides a Python API similar to using references in C++.
+However, you should be aware of some key differences.

 This provides similar API in Python to using references in C++, however there are a few key differences to be aware of.